Do Your Eyesight a Favor by Scheduling a Clarksville Eye Exam

 What to Expect At Our Clarksville Eye Exam

 - Eye function testing - Eye function testing evaluates focusing ability, eye teaming and coordination, the physical alignment and position of the eyes, and the possible dominance of one eye over the other (a condition called "lazy eye" or amblyopia).
-Many of these conditions can be treated through vision therapy, corrective lenses and other methods.
+Many of these conditions can be treated through corrective lenses and other methods.
 Eye function testing is especially important for children whose vision is still developing.

 - Eye health evaluation - Our Clarksville optometrist will dilate your pupils so to get a good look at a large portion of your inner eye, including the retina and optic nerve.
 This enables us to diagnose macular degeneration, diabetic retinopathy and other issues that require prompt care.
 We also examine the front of the eye for signs of infections, corneal problems and cataracts.
 A technique called tonometry checks your intraocular pressure for possible glaucoma.

 - Vision exam - A regular vision exam helps us evaluate how sharp your vision is when viewing letters or symbols of different sizes on an eye chart, with the different sizes representing different distances.
 Blurry images at specific distances may indicate a refractive error (myopia, hyperopia, astigmatism or presbyopia).
-To obtain your corrective vision prescription, our Elkton optometrist will ask you to read the chart again through the eyepieces of a device called a phoropter.
+To obtain your corrective vision prescription, our Clarksville optometrist will ask you to read the chart again through the eyepieces of a device called a phoropter.
 We try multiple lens combinations in the phoropter until we identify your ideal prescription for glasses or contact lenses.

 Our Clarksville Optometrist Is Waiting to Hear From You!